 Auto Transfer Switch (ATS) PDUs

 An ATS PDU provides a redundant power option for single-corded network devices.
 If the primary source becomes unstable or fails, the ATS switches over to the secondary power source until the primary input is restored.
-Explore Eaton Tripp Lite's ATS PDUs.
+Explore Eaton's ATS PDUs.

 Hot-Swap PDUs include dual AC inputs and a manual transfer switch that allows maintenance, repair or replacement of compatible UPS systems without interrupting power to connected equipment.
-See Hot-Swap PDUs from Eaton Tripp Lite.
+See Hot-Swap PDUs from Eaton.

 Network Switch/PDU Combo Units

 These units combine a managed or unmanaged Gigabit Ethernet switch with a network-grade PDU.
 The switch/PDU uses just 1U of rack space and is perfect for distributed networks where space is at a premium.
 Select models include Power over Ethernet (PoE) capabilities.
-See Eaton Tripp Lite's Gigabit Ethernet Switches with Built-in PDUs.
+See Eaton's Gigabit Ethernet Switches with Built-in PDUs.